 Still deciding if a cloud-based remote monitoring and control system is right for your oilfield operations?

 Consider this: Hurricane Harvey hit the Houston metropolitan area in 2017, causing $125 billion in damage and becoming one of the most destructive tropical cyclones on record.
-For those that invested in a cloud-based remote monitoring and control system, real-time alerts and remote control features allowed them to shut off systems and protect their asses protect their assets while limiting the loss of valuable data from the field.
+For those that invested in a cloud-based remote monitoring and control system, real-time alerts and remote control features allowed them to shut off systems and protect their assets while limiting the loss of valuable data from the field.

 If your oil field is located in a hurricane zone, tornado alley, or another area with harsh environments, SCADA monitoring and control systems are an absolute necessity to keep you updated on alerts and in control of your equipment during extreme weather events.
 Instead of an onsite field house packed with servers to monitor your equipment, advanced remote monitoring and control systems (RMC) use cloud technology to collect your data and deliver it to your laptop or mobile device – all from the comfort of your home or office.

 Traditional monitoring systems typically involve the installation of hardware in the field for capturing data and a backend desktop/mobile dashboard for viewing it.
 When a sensor detects something out of tolerance, as is common with oilfield tank monitoring and compressor monitoring, the system will alerts the customer, prompting them to take action.
 Getting the maximum benefit from your remote monitoring system requires that it be part of a larger solution designed to improve your operations.
 It should seamlessly integrate with existing hardware and software, and work with existing devices like PLC, HMI and SCADA, which will provide countless connectivity options.